 Centres not using QA lesson plans, which are created and provided free, must submit their own delivery plan and have it approved by us before delivering this qualification.
+Note: Charges may apply.
 The delivery plan should:

-- Include a course timetable, clearly showing the required subjects and criteria/learning outcomes are covered and the minimum 6 GLH are met - Be carefully designed to meet the objective of this qualification and the needs of Learners, making sure Learners are adequately prepared for the assessments - · Be emailed to: info@qualsafeawards.org
+- Include a course timetable and detailed lesson plans, clearly showing the required subjects and criteria/ learning outcomes are covered and the minimum 6 GLH are met - Be carefully designed to meet the objective of this qualification and the needs of Learners, making sure Learners are adequately prepared for the assessments - · Be emailed to: info@qualsafeawards.org